RedTeamShanks/Network-Traffic-Capture-and-Protocol-Analysis-Using-Wireshark/README.md

 What to capture for evidence: GET requests and HTTP/1.1 200 OK responses (for example http://example.com).
 Security implication: HTTP is unencrypted; all content and headers are visible in the capture.

+5) DNS
+What to capture for evidence: DNS query/response pairs (e.g., Query: example.com → Response: A 93.184.216.34)
+Security implication: DNS queries are typically in plaintext (UDP/53) and can reveal user browsing intent; consider DoH/DoT for privacy.

 ---

 ## Protocols Identified and Analyzed